primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 # Generating Automatic Follow Ups

 While you are making changes to a case, you can make your job managing the case easier by having Primero generate reminders to perform a follow up every two weeks.
-To do this, click on the “Protection Concerns” Form Section, under the “Identification / Registration” Form Group and check the “Generate follow up reminders?” tick box.
+To do this, click on the **Protection Concerns** Form Section, under the **Identification / Registration** Form Group and check the “Generate follow up reminders?” tick box.
 If you click save, Primero will automatically create a flag \(to be discussed later\) on the case for you, once every two weeks, which will remind you to perform a follow up.
 This feature may or may not be turned on.

 # Transfers and Referrals